lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step2/text.md

 and a [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/).

-You will first create an ingress gateway exposing the booking-service on HTTP to do some initial testing and verify the results by calling the service over HTTP instead of HTTPS protocol.
+You will first create an ingress gateway exposing the booking-service on HTTP to do some initial testing and verify the results by calling the service over HTTP instead of HTTPs protocol.

 Create an Istio [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/#Gateway) resource exposing HTTP traffic on port 80 for host `booking.example.com`.